Fall air travel: What to expect this Labor Day and beyond - KTVZ

 Addressing the United States’ air travel woes is very much a work in progress.

-The US Department of Transportation plans to post a new online dashboard by Labor Day weekend where passengers can find comparative information on what each of the large US airlines provides to passengers when delays or cancellations are caused by factors within the airline’s control.

-And the DOT has proposed new rules that would strengthen protections for airline passengers.
+In addition to its pressure on airlines to provide more transparency around passenger rights, the DOT has proposed new rules that would strengthen protections for airline passengers.
+That proposal is open for public comment.

 “I understand that you’re never going to have zero cancellations.
 There is always going to be a storm somewhere, a surprise somewhere, an issue somewhere,” US Transportation Secretary Pete Buttigieg told CNN’s Kate Bolduan recently.